nie-ine/e-editiones/about.markdown

 We adopted a [two-step formalization](/two-step-formalization) methodology to implement the SWT end-to-end.

-Of course this novel way of modeling and processing data is also applicable to science outside Humanities.
+Of course this novel way of modeling and processing data is also applicable to science outside Humanities, and other domains.

 The development part of the NIE-INE project is in the [GitHub project](https://github.com/nie-ine).
 There are also the repositories unrelated to SWT.

+After 2020 the website will be maintained and the ontologies on GitHub will be developed further.